fredvs/uos/readme.md

 .
 Examples fpGUI, MSEgui, LCL and console.

 .
-Binaries of libraries for Linux, arm-Rapsberry Pi, Windows, Mac OSX, FreeBSD.
+Binaries of libraries for Linux included arm-aarch64 Rapsberry Pi, Windows, Mac OSX, FreeBSD.

 See you at uos forum: http://uos.2369694.n4.nabble.com